simonmichael/hledger_site/src/index.md

 It supports most of Ledger's and Beancount's features but omits some of the more programmer-oriented ones (value expressions, lot-matching notations).

-We hope non-programmers will appreciate hledger's built-in financial statements, multi-period reports, choice of user interfaces, easy CSV import system and general robustness.
+We hope non-programmers will enjoy hledger's built-in financial statements, multi-period reports, choice of user interfaces, easy CSV import system and general robustness.
-And that programmers will enjoy its speed (25k txns/s on a macbook air m1), accuracy (up to 255 decimal places), reliability ($100 bounty for regressions), and easy extensibility/embeddability via Haskell scripts/apps.
+And that programmers will appreciate its speed (25k txn/s on a macbook air m1), accuracy (up to 255 decimal places), reliability ($100 bounty for regressions), and easy extensibility/embeddability via Haskell scripts/apps.